 Why Mendeley + Thetapad?

-Mendeley is one of the most popular reference managers, with features for:
+Mendeley is one of the most popular reference managers, used by millions of researchers worldwide.
+Key features include:

 Setting Up the Integration